SpaceX Delays Launch Of Falcon 9 Due To Bad Weather Conditions

 SpaceX has delayed the launch of Falcon 9 due to severe weather conditions.

-The Falcon 9 carrying the EchoStar XXIII, which was supposed to be launched from the historic Launch Complex 39A, in NASA's Kennedy Space Center in Florida on Tuesday, March 14, but the weather disruptions have led to a two-day delay.
+The Falcon 9 carrying the EchoStar XXIII, was supposed to be launched from the historic Launch Complex 39A, in NASA's Kennedy Space Center in Florida on Tuesday, March 14, but weather disruptions have led to a two-day delay.

 Here is the official announcement from SpaceX, regarding the delay.

 Standing down due to high winds; working toward next available launch opportunity.

 The EchoStar XXIII And Falcon 9

 EchoStar XXIII is a commercial communications satellite which is the payload that will be housed in the Falcon 9 rocket.
 It will be placed in a high orbit above the Earth to provide broadcast services to Brazil.

 EchoStar XXIII is a 12,500-pound satellite known to deliver television programming to Brazil, located around 22,300 miles above the equator at 45 degrees West Longitude.
 These two factors further point to the fact that the Falcon 9 will require a lot of fuel for the launch of the satellite.

 This is perhaps why the rocket will not make a landing after deploying the satellite, as scientists claim that there will not be enough fuel left for the return journey.

 The EchoStar XXIII is a Ku-band broadcast satellite service (BSS), containing four main reflectors and several sub reflectors, supporting the various other mission profiles.